Vishal-jain2003/ChatWebApp/README.md

   - Response: `200 OK` with message list

 ## Future Enhancements
-- Implement WebSockets for real-time chat
 - User authentication and authorization
 - Frontend integration with React
+- Typing indicators and user presence detection

 ## Contributing
 Contributions are welcome!
 Feel free to submit a pull request.